OlaYZen/Windows-Activation-Key-Grabber/README.md

 ## **There are two executable files, which one should I use?**
-Well the choice is yours, its the same result either way so just choose one
+Well the choice is yours, its the same result either way so just choose one but if you use Windows 8 and under choose the one ending with .bat

 ## **Why is ***"OA3xOriginalProductKey"*** in my Key.txt file?**
 🤷‍♂️Don't know, Don't Care